google/proto-quic/src/tools/gn/docs/reference.md

   This addition happens in a second phase once a target and all of its dependencies have been resolved.
-Therefore, a target will not see these force-added configs in their "configs" variable while the script is running, and then can not be removed.
+Therefore, a target will not see these force-added configs in their "configs" variable while the script is running, and they can not be removed.
 As a result, this capability should generally only be used to add defines and include directories necessary to compile a target's headers.